superpowers/docs.superpowers-html5.com/pages/en/4_development/3_building-superpowers.md

 You can use `npm run build` to rebuild all of Superpowers.
 You can optionally specify a filter to only rebuild some paths.

-For instance `npm run build supGame` will only rebuild stuff within the `supGame` folder.
+For instance `npm run build game` will only rebuild stuff within the `game` folder.

 ## Enabling development mode